PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/errors.md

 }
 ```

-✔️ To resolve the error you should refactor the code above so that the `useMsal` hook is called in a component underneath `MsalProvider`:
+To resolve the error you should refactor the preceding snippet so that the `useMsal` hook is called in a component underneath `MsalProvider`.
+The correct implementation is shown in the following snippet.

 ```javascript
 import { useMsal, MsalProvider } from "@azure/msal-react";